makinacorpus/android-archetypes/README.md

 This generated project use [JUnit](https://github.com/junit-team/junit) and [Robolectric](http://robolectric.org/) as default unit test framework.
 It also use [Spoon](http://square.github.io/spoon/) as client library (to snap screenshots at key points during your tests) and as Maven plugin for running all instrumentation tests on multiple devices simultaneously.

+To undeploy all installed applications (main application and instrumentation tests application) with Maven :

+	cd my-android-application
+	mvn android:undeploy
+	cd ../my-android-application-instrumentation
+	mvn android:undeploy

+or from the parent pom (the application package name must be specified) :

+	mvn android:undeploy -Dandroid.package=your.company.myapp
+	mvn android:undeploy -Dandroid.package=your.company.myapp.test

 ## android-library-quickstart archetype
 This archetype creates a simple Android library application ready to be used with another Android project application.
 To initiate this Android library project :